cursedcoder/DarkTranslationBundle/README.md

     resource: "@DarkTranslationBundle/Resources/config/routing.yml"
 ```

-Set up url for your fork and local path for docs that you would to translate in ``config.yml``
+Set up url for your fork and local path for docs that you would like to translate in
+``config.yml`` (e.g. for russian language and username `cursedcoder`):

 ```jinja
 # app/config.yml